Retired IUP employees can request an email account called an Auxmail account (access your Auxmail account).

 As an IUP employee planning for retirement, you may request an Auxmail account.
-If you would like an account, you need to fill out the request form provided by Human Resources (724-357-2431) and return the completed form to Human Resources.
-This form is included in the retirement packet that Human Resources provides.
-Since IUP employee computing accounts (including e-mail) are deactivated on the date of separation from the university, it is best to start this process prior to your retirement date.
+Simply log a ticket in ihelp.
+Be sure to include your retirement date and a phone number for us to contact you, if needed.
+Since IUP employee computing accounts (including email) are deactivated on the date of separation from the university, it is best to start this process prior to your retirement date.

-Once approved by HR, the IT Support Center will create your new e-mail account and the Support Center will contact you with the initial password.
+When the request is processed, the IT Support Center will create your new email account and will contact you with the initial password.